 - Now find the troubleshoot option and then select the playing audio option

 After that, follow the instruction and it will fix the issue right away.
 Troubleshoot will automatically detect any anomalies with audio settings or issues. but if the problems remain and you are still facing Windows audio services errors, then try other methods.

 Update/Rollback/Reinstall Audio Driver

-Most of the problems we face with audio services indicates the driver issue.
-In order to fix the Audio Service is not running in Windows 10/8/7, we need to make sure that the audio drivers are properly installed.
+Most of the problems we face with audio services indicate the driver issue.
+To fix the Audio Service that is not running in Windows 10/8/7, we need to make sure that the audio drivers are properly installed.
 This method consists of three changes that are required to solve this issue.
 First, we need to update audio drivers, here is how,